Different Types Of Solar Panels Used In India: Explore Your Options

 3. Regulatory Compliance: Familiarize yourself with local regulations and permits required for rooftop solar installations.
 Compliance ensures a smooth and legally sound process.

 4. Financial Planning: Explore available government incentives, subsidies, and financing options to make the installation financially viable.
-PM Modi’s Pradhan Mantri Suryodaya Yojna is a notable scheme offering significant benefits for eligible households.
+PM Modi’s Pradhan Mantri Suryoday Yojna is a notable scheme offering significant benefits for eligible households.

 5. Choose Reputable Installers: Engage with certified and experienced solar installation professionals.
 A reputable installer ensures proper setup, minimizing future maintenance issues.